 go, as we spent over an hour looking for the right road to take to the

 Falls.
-Finally, Mile 171 Road turned out to be the right one.
+Finally, Mile 171 Road turned out to be the correct one.
 Here is

 Chief Falls.
 Alaska Highway in this part of British Columbia is mostly